mrbdahlem/Theatre/README.md

 ## Where can I get documentation for the Theater?
 [Code.org](https://code.org) provides some wonderful [documentation](https://studio.code.org/docs/ide/javalab/classes/Theater)
-for use with Java Lab.
+for use with Java Lab, the same should cover this version.